|

 (10 July 2006).

-A religion professor from St. Olaf college in Minnesota created this website.
+Witch Hunts by a religion professor from St. Olaf college in Minnesota as part

 It contains excerpts of essays he has written on witch hunting and witch discourse as supplemental research to those interested in the studies of femininity, Christian discourse, and